UAE Residence Visa Renewal Process and Work Visa Cancellation: Complete Guide

 - The employer initiates the same MOHRE cancellation process.

-- The 30-day grace period begins from the visa cancellation date.
+- The applicable category-specific grace period begins from the visa cancellation date.

-During this 30-day window after visa cancellation, you remain legally in the UAE.
-You can use this time to either find a new employer who will sponsor a new visa, or arrange your departure if you choose to return to Egypt.
-If you find a new employer within the grace period, the new work permit and entry permit can be initiated without you needing to leave the UAE — this is called a "status change" and is a common process.
+During the applicable post-cancellation grace period, which varies by visa category and can extend to six months, you can either find a new employer who will sponsor a new visa or arrange your departure if you choose to return to Egypt.
+If you find a new employer within the grace period, the new work permit and entry permit can be initiated without you needing to leave the UAE where the authority permits an in-country status change.

-If you do not find a new employer within 30 days, you must exit the UAE before the grace period ends.
-Staying beyond the grace period results in daily overstay fines.
+If you do not find a new employer within the applicable grace period, you must exit the UAE or complete another lawful status before it ends.
+Staying beyond the grace period results in an AED 50-per-day overstay fine.

 Important: End of Service Gratuity